backupbrew/switchbrew/Flog.md

   - The month+day must match the date of Iwata's [death](https://en.wikipedia.org/wiki/Satoru_Iwata): July 11.
 The
     loaded date seems to originate from network-time-sync'd time?
-  - The output from a certain function must return 0..2.
+  - The output from a certain function must return 0, 1, or 2.
 On one system this was tested with, this check would pass.
   - Lastly a nsam cmd is used.
 Probably to verify that the title is installed?